-In its initial form, the Pontiac OHC six displaced 230 cubic inches (3,769 cc), the same as the pushrod six used by the Chevrolet Chevelle/Malibu, but it was rated at 165 gross horsepower (123 kW) compared to the Chevy’s 140 hp (104 kW).
-The OHC engine was not enough to make the Tempest a fast car — Car Life clocked a four-door Le Mans hardtop with automatic at 0-60 mph (0-97 km/h) in a bit over 13 seconds — but it was stronger than most contemporary American sixes.
+In its initial form, the Pontiac OHC six displaced 230 cubic inches (3,769 cc), the same as the pushrod six used by the Chevrolet Chevelle/Malibu.
+The base engine, with a mild cam and a single-barrel Rochester carburetor, made slightly less torque than the Chevrolet engine — 216 lb-ft (293 N-m) to the Chevy’s 220 lb-ft (298 N-m) — but substantially more power: 165 gross hp (123 kW) to only 140 hp (104 kW) for the OHV Chevy.
+The OHC engine was not enough to make the Tempest a fast car, but it was a bit quicker than most contemporary American sixes.

 The four-barrel OHC engine had the same displacement as its more mundane sibling, but had new intake and exhaust manifolds, a hotter camshaft, and a higher compression ratio.
-It was rated at 207 gross horsepower (154 kW) and 228 lb-ft (308 N·m) of torque, which was, as Pontiac advertising inevitably pointed out, more than many small-block V8s of the time.
+In 1966, it was rated at 207 gross horsepower (154 kW) and 228 lb-ft (309 N-m) of torque, which was, as Pontiac advertising inevitably pointed out, more than many small-block V-8s of the time.
 Chevrolet’s basic 283 cu. in.
 (4,638 cc) engine, for instance, was rated at only 195 hp (145 kW).

 The four-barrel engine was marketed as part of a Sprint package that included stiffer shocks, side stripes, and other cosmetic details.
 Priced at $126.72, the Sprint package was available on any Tempest or Le Mans except station wagons.
 Pontiac marketed it as a European-style sports sedan, although most reviewers saw it as a sort of six-cylinder GTO.
-Naturally, it wasn’t as fast as the GTO, but its straight-line performance was more than adequate — in January 1966, Motor Trend clocked a four-speed Tempest Sprint hardtop at 0-60 mph (0-97 km/h) in a tick over nine seconds with a top speed of 118 mph (190 km/h).
+Naturally, the Sprint wasn’t as fast as the GTO, but its straight-line performance was more than adequate — 0-60 mph (0-97 km/h) took less than 9 seconds and top speeds of 115 to 118 mph (185 to 190 km/h) were possible.
 With less weight on the nose than a GTO, the Sprint also handled and stopped better.
 The hotter six was not particularly strong below 3,000 rpm, but it was tractable enough, and many reviewers were entranced with its Jaguar-like growl.

 Indeed, the Jaguar comparisons were tempting enough that Pontiac ad man Jim Wangers persuaded Doc Watson of Hurst Performance Products to install a Sprint engine and four-speed in a well-worn 3.8 E-Type.
-Hurst turned it over to Car and Driver, which found it somewhat slower than a healthy Series I E-Type, so Hurst added a trio of Weber carburetors and a few other shade-tree hot rodding tricks, bringing the engine to a claimed 315 horsepower (235 kW).
-Despite Car and Driver‘s enthusiasm, the Pontiac-engined Jag didn’t inspire a raft of imitators, but it did attract a lot of attention, which was the point of the exercise.
+Hurst turned it over to Car and Driver, which found it somewhat slower than a healthy Series I E-Type, so Hurst added a trio of Weber carburetors and a few other shade-tree hot-rodding tricks that brought the engine to a claimed 315 horsepower (235 kW).
+Despite the magazine’s enthusiasm, the Pontiac-engined Jag didn’t inspire a raft of imitators, but it did attract a lot of attention, which was the point of the exercise.
 (The converted car was later purchased by Ford engineer Don Coleman, who substituted a 300 cu. in.
 (4,918 cc) Ford six for the Pontiac cammer.)

 The publicity and favorable reviews were not enough to make the Sprint a runaway success.
-Total production for 1966 was something under 20,000 units, compared to nearly 97,000 ’66 GTOs.
+Total production for 1966 was fewer than 20,000 units, compared to nearly 97,000 ’66 GTOs.
 While the hot OHC engine was novel, it was not powerful enough to entice horsepower-crazed teenagers, and the few customers interested in fuel economy in 1966 usually settled for the base engine.
-(Pontiac claimed the Sprint engine was capable of 20 mpg (11.8 L/100 km), but a Popular Mechanics owner survey in 1966 found that even the base engine seldom exceeded 17.5 mpg (13.4 L/100 km) in normal driving.)
-Even Car and Driver, for all its enthusiasm for the concept, reluctantly concluded that the V8 made more sense in the A-body.
+(Pontiac claimed the Sprint engine was capable of 20 mpg (11.8 L/100 km), but based on Popular Mechanics owner surveys, even the base engine was hard-pressed to return more than 17.5 mpg (13.4 L/100 km) in normal driving.)
+Even Car and Driver, for all its enthusiasm for the concept, reluctantly concluded that the V-8 was the more sensible choice for the intermediate A-body.
 Despite the OHC engine, the Tempest/Le Mans Sprint was no sports sedan and many observers wondered if the hot six would do better in a smaller, lighter, sportier car.

 By the time the Tempest/Le Mans Sprint entered its second model year, Pontiac was busily readying the Firebird for its mid-year introduction.
-When the Firebird went on sale in late February 1967, the 165 hp (123 kW) OHC six was standard, with the Sprint package as one of four engine options.
+When the Firebird went on sale in late February 1967, the 165 hp (123 kW) OHC six was standard and the Sprint package was one of four engine options.

-On paper, the Firebird looked like a much better home for the Sprint engine than the A-body Tempest, but the real-world results were less edifying.
-Although the Sprint engine was now rated at 215 horsepower (160 kW) and 240 lb-ft (324 N·m) of torque, most reviewers found the Firebird Sprint noticeably slower than the ’66 Tempest/Le Mans Sprint, particularly with the California emissions package.
-Part of the problem was the fact that the Firebird was not that much lighter than the Le Man, despite its smaller dimensions; Car Life‘s well-equipped 1967 Firebird Sprint was actually 40 lb (18 kg) heavier than their ’66 Le Mans Sprint hardtop coupe.
-The Firebird Sprint handled marginally better than its V8 counterparts did, but it suffered all the suspension infirmities of all early F-bodies, including excessive wheel hope, a backslapping ride, and a tendency to lose composure on uneven surfaces.
+On paper, the Firebird looked like a much better home for the Sprint engine than did the A-body Tempest, but the real-world results were less edifying.
+Although the Sprint engine was now rated at 215 horsepower (160 kW) and 240 lb-ft (325 N-m) of torque, most reviewers found the Firebird Sprint noticeably slower than the 1966 Tempest/Le Mans Sprint, particularly with the California emissions package.
+Part of the problem was the fact that the Firebird was not that much lighter than the Le Mans despite smaller external dimensions; in fact, Car Life‘s well-equipped 1967 Firebird Sprint was actually 40 lb (18 kg) heavier than their 1966 Le Mans Sprint hardtop coupe.
+The Firebird Sprint handled marginally better than its V-8 counterparts did, but it suffered all the suspension infirmities of all early F-bodies, including excessive wheel hop, a choppy ride, and a tendency to lose composure on uneven surfaces.